-Patients will be questioned regarding potential adverse events every day during hospitalisation and then at each subsequent visit (see Section 6.5 Safety Assessments, Definitions and Reporting of Adverse Events; p 44).
+Patients will be questioned regarding potential adverse events every day during hospitalisation and then at each subsequent visit (see Section 6.5 Safety Assessments, Definitions and Reporting of Adverse Events; p51).

-- Physical examination (including vital signs) and neurological assessment (including signs and symptoms of HAT performed only at baseline assessment and D11) will be performed at D-1 (Note: also acceptable if done during baseline period, i.e. D-4 to D-1), and at D5, D8, D11 (EOT visit) and between D11 and D18 (EOH visit). - Testing for T.b. gambiense in blood and lymph nodes at EOT visit (D11). - Lymph node biopsy at the EOT and at subsequent assessments is not recommended unless the Investigator considers that the procedure carries no risk for the patient.
+- Physical examination and neurological assessment, including signs and symptoms of HAT, performed only at baseline and on D11, will be performed prior to intake of fexinidazole (D-1/D1) and on D5, D8, D11 (EOT visit) and between D13 and D18 (EOH visit) - Testing for T.b. gambiense in blood, lymph and CSF at the EOT visit (D11).
+Testing for parasites in the CSF will be performed only in the first 30 patients, except if a failure is observed among these 30 patients. - Lymph node biopsy at the EOT and at subsequent assessments is not recommended unless the Investigator considers that the procedure carries no risk for the patient.